U.S. Government Global HIV/AIDS Activities

 U.S. Department of the Treasury

-The Department of the Treasury is working to promote financial effectiveness and fiscal sustainability of the HIV/AIDS response in partner countries, primarily in Africa.
+The U.S. Department of the Treasury is working to promote financial effectiveness and fiscal sustainability of the HIV/AIDS response in partner countries, primarily in Africa.
 The goal of Treasury’s work is to increase awareness and understanding of the economic and financial dimensions of HIV/AIDS, especially among finance ministries; include the disease response as part of national economic strategies; strengthen financial resource mobilization and efficient utilization; and build capacity to implement policy improvements.
-Treasury’s work entails both policy engagement and technical assistance to support implementation of improved policies, generally in partnership with finance ministries.
+Treasury’s work entails both policy engagement and technical assistance to support the implementation of improved policies, generally in partnership with finance ministries.
 Illustrative examples include supporting HIV expenditure oversight committees, strengthening budget systems and execution in health and finance ministries, and developing capacity for health cost analysis.